SunStarSys/www/content/essays/power.md

 To illustrate this by analogy: imagine how fast you’d be going now if your car’s speed were always tied, by a proportionality constant, to the mileage on its odometer.
 Under this hypothetical, for every fixed interval of time that passes, both your car’s speed and total distance traveled *multiplies* by the same fixed amount (larger than one).
-In fact, it’s turtles all the way down: your car’s acceleration, jerk, etc would all have the same multiplier.
+In fact, it’s turtles all the way down: your car’s acceleration, jerk, etc would all have the same multiplier (over those same intervals).

 On a logarithmic scale, power functions appear as straight lines.
 The pair of graphs below have parallel growth lines, and reflect worldwide totals.